geoadmin/doc-guidelines/TERRAFORM.md

 - Encrypt the state file at rest (see [Terraform Documentation](https://developer.hashicorp.com/terraform/language/settings/backends/s3#encrypt)).
 - Put the state backend definition in `terraform.tf` file
+- For AWS ressources we use one state bucket per AWS Account
+- All terraform code relating to a remote state HAVE TO BE in the same git repository.
+However you can have several state buckets in the same git repository, but they need to be clearly separated as in code organization above.
+- Cross account state bucket access IS NOT ALLOWED.
+This allow a simpler terraform state bucket access management and also improve security.
+This means that we cannot get remote state from another account.
+  - Improve security as one developer might have access to one account but the other, which means developer is only allow to use terraform on the account it has access.
+  - Simplify state key migration, as we have to check for remote state only in one github repository
+- Inside the same account (AWS, github organization, ...) we can use remote state to access other root module data to avoid hardcoding

 #### State key